"Why the Hell isn't this on DVD yet?" -- Number 18

 Weld’s only true friend is Perkins, closeted husband to Tammy Grimes (she personifies the shallow Hollywood lifestyle Weld has come to despise).
 In their scenes together Weld and Perkins display the same great chemistry they had in PRETTY POISON.
 Perkins underplays nicely, wistfully; he’s just the way you’d picture someone who has to endure a sham marriage (and listening to Grimes).

-Tuesday Weld was Frank Perry's first and only choice to play Maria, and she gives a rich performance free of histrionics, perfectly conveying the stunning beauty who is puzzlingly (to everyone but Perkins) isolated.
+Tuesday Weld was Frank Perry's only choice to play Maria, and she gives a rich performance free of histrionics, perfectly conveying the stunning beauty who is puzzlingly (to everyone but Perkins) isolated.
 It might be a half-notch below her work in the aforementioned POISON and LORD LOVE A DUCK but she's still award worthy.
 While she made her name playing characters who desired fame and riches, Tuesday Weld quietly exited the Hollywood fast track the same way Maria Wyeth withdrew from life.
 She was quoted as saying "I do not ever want to be a huge star" and did her best to ensure that, turning down key roles in BONNIE AND CLYDE, BOB & CAROL & TED & ALICE, ROSEMARY'S BABY, CACTUS FLOWER and Polanski's MACBETH during the late 1960's and early 1970's.

-Although Tuesday Weld was only 29 when this film was released, it remains the last time she's been top-billed in a feature to date.
+Although Tuesday Weld was only 29 when this film was released, it remains the last time she's been top billed in a feature to date.
 It's been all supporting parts in features since (though she did have a decade of TV movie leads) but she did finally receive an Oscar nomination five years later for best supporting actress in LOOKING FOR MR. GOODBAR.

 As remarkable as Joan Didion's novel was, it was also very depressing and didn’t come across as the most filmable book in the world.
 This is probably the best possible adaptation, owing much to the vivid performances of the two leads.
-However, the film is fragmented by design, and while Perry makes good use of his locations (L.A. highways, Las Vegas and the desert in between) he isn’t able to inject this choppy materal with the same fluidity and sense of foreboding that he brought to LAST SUMMER and THE SWIMMER.
+However, the film is fragmented by design, and while Perry makes good use of his locations (L.A. highways, Las Vegas and the desert in between) he isn’t able to inject this choppy material with the same fluidity and sense of foreboding that he brought to LAST SUMMER and THE SWIMMER.

 It ain't fun to watch, let’s put it that way.
 It’s about as much fun as I NEVER PROMISED YOU A ROSE GARDEN.
 Also doesn’t have the zing of the other cult films previously named by the actors and director.